khizarfarooq30/Simple-Player-Controller/README.md

 # Simple Player Controller with Cloning Ability

 Welcome to the Simple Player Controller with Cloning Ability Unity project!
-This project consists of scripts and assets for creating engaging gameplay experiences.
+This project features a flexible player controller with different movement behaviors and the ability to create clones of the player character.
 Below, you'll find an overview of the project's structure and functionality.

 ## Overview

-This project is developed using Unity, a powerful game development platform.
-It contains various scripts and components that handle player movement, cloning mechanics, and more.
-The project is organized into different script files, each serving a specific purpose.
+This project utilizes Unity for game development and includes various scripts that handle player movement, cloning mechanics, and visual effects.

 ## Installation